-Dr. Zhou Pengwu, Shenzhen Pengai Investment and each of the Relevant Subsidiaries entered into certain exclusive option agreements.
-Pursuant to these exclusive option agreements, Dr. Zhou Pengwu irrevocably granted Shenzhen Pengai Investment an exclusive right to purchase, or have its designated person(s) to purchase, at its discretion, all or part of his equity interest in the Relevant Subsidiary, and the purchase price shall be the lowest price permitted by applicable PRC law.
-Each of Dr. Zhou Pengwu and the Relevant Subsidiary undertakes that, among others, without the prior written consent of Shenzhen Pengai Investment, he or it shall or shall cause the Relevant Subsidiary not to declare any dividends or distribute any residual profits, change or amend its articles of association, increase or decrease its registered capital, or change its structure of registered capital in other manners.
-In the event that Dr. Zhou Pengwu increases its capital injection into the Relevant Subsidiary, Dr. Zhou Pengwu undertakes and confirms that any additional equity so acquired shall be subject to the purchase option.
-Unless terminated by Shenzhen Pengai Investment at its sole discretion, the exclusive option agreement will remain effective until all equity interest in the Relevant Subsidiary held by Dr. Zhou Pengwu are transferred or assigned to Shenzhen Pengai Investment or its designated person(s).
+Mr. Zhou Qiuming or Dr. Zhou Pengwu, Shenzhen Pengai Investment and each of the Relevant Subsidiaries entered into certain exclusive option agreements.
+Pursuant to these exclusive option agreements, Mr. Zhou Qiuming or Dr. Zhou Pengwu irrevocably granted Shenzhen Pengai Investment an exclusive right to purchase, or have its designated person(s) to purchase, at its discretion, all or part of his equity interest in the Relevant Subsidiary, and the purchase price shall be the lowest price permitted by applicable PRC law.
+Each of Mr. Zhou Qiuming or Dr. Zhou Pengwu and the Relevant Subsidiary undertakes that, among others, without the prior written consent of Shenzhen Pengai Investment, he or it shall or shall cause the Relevant Subsidiary not to declare any dividends or distribute any residual profits, change or amend its articles of association, increase or decrease its registered capital, or change its structure of registered capital in other manners.
+In the event that Mr. Zhou Qiuming or Dr. Zhou Pengwu increases its capital injection into the Relevant Subsidiary, Mr. Zhou Qiuming or Dr. Zhou Pengwu undertakes and confirms that any additional equity so acquired shall be subject to the purchase option.
+Unless terminated by Shenzhen Pengai Investment at its sole discretion, the exclusive option agreement will remain effective until all equity interest in the Relevant Subsidiary held by Mr. Zhou Qiuming or Dr. Zhou Pengwu are transferred or assigned to Shenzhen Pengai Investment or its designated person(s).